Main : News

 - Youth Protection training must be taken every two years.
 If a volunteer’s Youth Protection training record is not current at the time of recharter, the volunteer will not be re-registered.

-- View more information about the recent changes in Youth Protection requirements [PDF files] in English and Spanish .
+- View more information about Youth Protection requirements [PDF files] in English and Spanish .

 To take Youth Protection training go to MyScouting.org and create an account, if you do not already have one.
 From the MyScouting.org portal, click on E-Learning and take the Youth Protection training.
 Upon completion, you may print a certificate of completion to submit with a volunteer application or submit the completion certificate to the unit leader for processing at the local council.

 Several new Merit Badges were introduced recently and requirements are under development for additional merit badges.